 Dining Cars

-The dining car is where you walk for your meal unless you’d prefer it delivered to your room.
+The dining car is where you can walk for your meal, unless you prefer it to be delivered to your room.

 - Where to find the dining car

-- Between the café car and sleeping cars
+- Between the cafรฉ car and the sleeping cars

 - Floridian